gyokkoo/Introduction-to-Programming-FMI-2017/README.md

 [All Exercises](https://github.com/Nezhdetov/cpp-fmi/tree/master/1.Introduction-to-Programming-Practice)

 ___
-The course was held in 2017/2018 first semester in FMI Software Engineernig with lecturers Alexander Dimitrov and Mihail Konchev
+The course was held in 2017/2018 first semester in FMI Software Engineernig with lecturers Alexander Dimov and Mihail Konchev

 > If you have questions contact me on email: